Authorities search BTK serial killer’s former property in connection with 1976 missing person case and other unsolved cases – KION546

 The Kansas Bureau of Investigation “has met with the Osage County, Oklahoma, Sheriff’s Office related to their investigation, but we have not been involved in any recent property searches,” bureau spokesperson Melissa Underwood told CNN on Wednesday.

-Park City police said the Oklahoma sheriff’s investigators conducted Tuesday’s search, and that Oklahoma investigators contacted Park City police “as a courtesy to let us know they would be in the city.”
+Park City police said the Oklahoma sheriff’s investigators conducted this week’s search, and that Oklahoma investigators contacted Park City police “as a courtesy to let us know they would be in the city.”

 “It would be inappropriate for anyone from the Park City Police Department to comment on an investigation being conducted by a separate law enforcement agency,” Park City police said in a news release Wednesday.